pg-irc/pathways-frontend/README.md

 * On the client side, the version is stored in VERSION.txt and several other files, with unit tests making sure that all version strings are the same.
 * Client About screen shows the version of the client.

+## Updating project dependencies

+This is a managed Expo application so we should let Expo update its dependencies before we apply non Expo updates.
+You may run into problems with Expo if for example you upgrade one of its dependencies passed what it requires.
+This is the approach we've been using:

+1. Update the Expo CLI: `$ npm install -g expo-cli`

+2. Install the newest Expo SDK: `$ expo update {EXPO_SDK_VERSION}`

+3. Test and fix any breakage due to Expo updates

+4. Apply non Expo updates using `yarn`

+5. Test and fix any breakage due to non Expo updates

 ## Changelog

 Changes that are made in each release are tracked following [Expo's](https://github.com/expo/expo/blob/master/CHANGELOG.md) procedure.